rspamd/rspamd.com/doc/faq.md

 ~~~

 To redefine symbols for the existing groups, it is recommended to use a specific `local.d` or `override.d` file, for example, `local.d/rbl_group.conf` to add your custom RBLs.
 To get the full list of such files, you can take a look over the `groups.conf` file in the main Rspamd configuration directory (e.g. `/etc/rspamd/groups.conf`).

+You can check your new scores by using `rspamadm configdump -g` from version 2.5: this command shows all Rspamd groups, symbols and their scores.
+You can add flag `-j` for JSON output and use `jq` tool to operate with the output.

 ### Rspamd configuration nesting